Do you know how you learn?

 Although we have known for centuries about the different modes, this inventory, initially developed in 1987 by Neil Fleming, Christchurch, New Zealand, was the first to systematically present a series of questions with helpsheets for students, teachers, employees, customers, suppliers and others to use in their own way.

 Many inventories label people who then want to ask “So what?”
 VARK goes on to provide strategies that help people understand and move on from any label they might be given.
 Once you know about VARK, its power to explain things will be a revelation.

 VARK is usually free for use by individual teachers and students in colleges, high schools, and universities for student or faculty development.
 Fees apply for business and other users (trainers, coaches, and tutors…).
-Please see the copyright page of this website and our home page for more information about legitimate use of VARK.
+Please see the copyright page of this website for more information about legitimate use of VARK.
 You can apply for permission to use VARK here: Copyright Permission Form.

 Dr. Alan Wright, is the University of Windsor’s first Vice-Provost, Teaching and Learning.
 He interviewed Neil Fleming, the designer of VARK, and by his permission the videos of that interview can be viewed here.
 The interview was designed to provide a broad understanding of the principles of VARK as applied to educational use.